Part II: Petroleum Data Engineering

 where is the initial rate and is the constant decline rate.

-This model applies when the reservoir is in boundary-dominated flow with a strong drive mechanism --- typically a well producing under constant bottomhole pressure from a closed reservoir with good permeability.
+This model applies when the reservoir is in boundary-dominated flow with a strong drive mechanism, typically a well producing under constant bottomhole pressure from a closed reservoir with good permeability.
 In practice, pure exponential decline is uncommon in the early life of a well but is often a reasonable assumption for mature wells in late-stage depletion.

 Hyperbolic Decline ($0 < b < 1$)